 If you are evaluating an infant for hearing loss, including professional interpretation and report, the appropriate codes included:

 92585, Auditory evoked potentials for evoked response audiometry and/or testing of the central nervous system, comprehensive

 92587, Distortion product evoked otoacoustic emissions, limited evaluation (to confirm the presence or absence of hearing disorder, 3–6 frequencies) or transient evoked otoacoustic emissions, with interpretation and report92588, Comprehensive or diagnostic evaluation (comparison of transient and distortion product otoacoustic emissions at multiple levels and frequencies)

 92588, Distortion product evoked otoacoustic emissions, comprehensive diagnostic evaluation (quantitative analysis of outer hair cell function by cochlear mapping, minimum of 12 frequencies), with interpretation and report

 For more information on the appropriate use of these OAE codes, see CPT Coding for Otoacoustic Emissions: FAQs.

-How do audiologists code "normal hearing" results when performing a hearing screening or an audiological evaluation?
+How do audiologists code "normal hearing" results when performing a hearing screening or an audiologic evaluation?

 What code/s should I use for auditory processing (AP) evaluation and treatment?

-An audiologist performing an AP evaluation can code in one of two ways:
+An audiologist performing an AP evaluation can code the procedure in one of two ways: